gabesparks/github-npm-sourcing-guide/README.md

 ## Related Guides

-- [GitHub Recruiting Playbook](../github-recruiting-playbook) - A structured methodology for identifying and evaluating top contributors in high-signal repos
+- [GitHub Sourcing Playbook](https://github.com/gabesparks/github-sourcing-playbook) - The step-by-step methodology that pairs with these tools
-- [Twitter/X Sourcing Playbook](../twitter-x-sourcing-playbook) - Finding crypto-native and technical talent where they actually talk about what they're building
+- [Twitter/X Sourcing Playbook](../twitter-x-sourcing-playbook) - Finding technical talent where they talk about what they're building

 ---